JibanKumarSwain/InNews/README.md

   ```
   streamlit run App.py --server.port 80
   ```
-- For more explanation of this project see the tutorial on Machine Learning Hub YouTube channel.
+- For more explanation of this project https://jibankumar.hashnode.dev/

 ## Just follow☝️ me and Star⭐ my repository